ysjprojects/Awesome-Model-Fusion/CONTRIBUTING.md

-# Contributing to Awesome LLM Merging
+# Contributing to Awesome Model Fusion

-Anyone interested in LLM Merging is welcomed to contribute to this repo:
+Anyone interested in Model Fusion is welcomed to contribute to this repo:

 - You can add the classical or latest publications / tutorials directly to `README.md` and `your_create.md`.